International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 - **REQUESTED** - A contract for a [Dataset](../model/terminology.md#dataset) has been requested by the consumer based on an [Offer](../model/terminology.md#offer) and the provider has sent an ACK response.
 - **OFFERED** - The provider has sent an [Offer](../model/terminology.md#offer) to the consumer and the consumer has sent an ACK response.
 - **ACCEPTED** - The consumer has accepted the latest [Offer](../model/terminology.md#offer) and the provider has sent an ACK response.
-- **AGREED** - The provider has accepted the latest [Offer](../model/terminology.md#offer), sent an agreement to the consumer, and the consumer has sent an ACK response.
+- **AGREED** - The provider has accepted the latest [Offer](../model/terminology.md#offer), sent an [Agreement](../model/terminology.md#agreement) to the consumer, and the consumer has sent an ACK response.
-- **VERIFIED** - The consumer has sent an agreement verification to the provider and the provider has sent an ACK response.
+- **VERIFIED** - The consumer has sent an [Agreement](../model/terminology.md#agreement) verification to the provider and the provider has sent an ACK response.
-- **FINALIZED** - The provider has sent a finalization message including his own agreement verification to the consumer and the consumer has sent an ACK response.
+- **FINALIZED** - The provider has sent a finalization message including his own [Agreement](../model/terminology.md#agreement) verification to the consumer and the consumer has sent an ACK response.
 Data is now available to the consumer.
 - **TERMINATED** - The provider or consumer has placed the contract negotiation in a terminated state.
 A termination message has been sent by either of the [Participants](../model/terminology.md#participant) and the other has sent an ACK response.
 This is a terminal state.